icon-project/icon-service/INSTALL.md

 ## Prerequisites

-Base libraries or services for ICON Service to work well
+Required libraries or services that are to be working with ICON Service

 * [LevelDB](https://github.com/google/leveldb): Key/Value DB used for saving blockchain data
 * [libsecp256k](https://github.com/bitcoin-core/secp256k1): ECDSA based signing/verification library